PronitNag/cs50/08_User_interface_React/01_React/01_bro_code/01_instal/01_install_and_configure.md

 | `.gitignore`       | Configures the resources to ignore while publishing to GIT. |
 | `README.md`        | Contains help documentation. |

+# WHat are the files that we need to delete in the file?
+# How do we run a server in react?
+# what are the basic step to build a component in react?